yongdd/langevin-fts/README.md

 + Open source has no warranty.
 Make sure that this program reproduces the results of previous FTS studies, and also produces resonable results.

 # Developer Guide
 #### Abstract Factory
   This program is designed to run on different platforms such as MKL, FFTW and CUDA, there is a family of classes for each platform.
 To produce instances of these classes for given platform `abstract factory pattern` is adopted.

 #### Anderson Mixing
   It is neccesery to store recent history of fields during iteration.
 For this purpose, it is natural to use `circular buffer` to reduce the number of array copys.
 If you do not want to use such data structure, please follow the code in [*Polymers* **2021**, 13, 2437].
 The performance loss is only marginal.

 #### Parameter Parser
   A parser is implemented using `regular expression` and `deterministic finite automaton` to read input parameters from a file.
 If you want to modify or improve syntax for parameter file, reimplement the parser using standard tools such as `bison` and `flex`.
-  For Python, this is no longer neccesary.
-You can use a `yaml` or `json` file as an input parameter file in python scripts instead.
+In python scripts, you can use a `yaml` or `json` file as an input parameter file instead.
 Using `argparse` is also good option.

 # References
 #### CUDA Implementation
 + G.K.
 Cheong, A. Chawla, D.C.
 Morse and K.D.
 Dorfman, Open-source code for self-consistent field theory calculations of block polymer phase behavior on graphics processing units. *Eur.
 Phys.
-J. E* **2020** 43, 15
+J. E* **2020**, 43, 15
 #### Gaussian Chain Model
 + T.M.
 Beardsley, R.K.W.
 Spencer, and M.W.
 Matsen, Computationally Efficient Field-Theoretic Simulations for Block Copolymer Melts, *Macromolecules* **2019**, 52, 8840
 + M.W.
 Masen, Field theoretic approach for block polymer melts: SCFT and FTS, *J. Chem.
 Phys.* **2020**, 152, 110901